-Capital is held to provide a cushion for unexpected losses.
-The Bank conducts a Capital Assessment and Risk Profile (CARP), at least annually which is approved by the Board.
-The CARP is used to assess the Bank's capital adequacy and to determine the level of capital required to support the future development of the business as set out in the strategic plan.
+The Bank assesses its capital position and key risks through an annual Capital Assessment and Risk Profile ("CARP") process in accordance with the regulatory requirements.
+The CARP considers all the key capital risks and the amount of capital it should retain.
+These requirements are assessed against the current position and throughout any forward planning as set out in the strategic plan.
 The CARP is used by the BMA to set the Bank's total capital requirement.